 Throughout New Jersey routine surveillance is conducted to measure mosquito populations as well as to capture adult mosquitoes to be tested for the presence of viruses that can be transmitted to humans or livestock.
 When significant mosquito populations and/or mosquito-borne viruses are detected, appropriate control actions are taken.

-The following is an except from:
+The following is an excerpt from:

 "Mosquito-Borne Viruses of New Jersey " produced and distributed by: